Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Model structure and training specifications

 \subsection{Training specifications}

-In all trainings, we split the dataset into three subsets: training, validation, and testing sets, in the proportion of $0.64:0.16:0.20$.
+In all trainings, we generate $15$k histograms per class for $4.5$-TeV and $50$k for $6$-TeV resonances.
+As for FNNi, we use $300$k SM samples for the 0-jet study and $200$k for the 1-jet study, while the numbers of the NP samples are determined by $S/B$.
+We then split the dataset into three subsets: training, validation, and testing sets, in the proportion of $0.64:0.16:0.20$.
 We set the batch size to $128$ and the maximum training epoch to $1000$.
 To avoid over-training, we call for an early stopping if the validation loss has not improved by more than $2\times10^{-4}$ for over $100$ epochs.

-To evaluate the performance of our CNN, we determine the receiver operating characteristic (ROC) curve in terms of the \textit{one-against-all} strategy: we only consider the binary comparisons between class $i$ and a combination of the other two classes, where $i$ is the target class to be tested.
-Then, we calculate the areas under the ROC curves (AUCs) as the measure of the CNN performance.
+To evaluate the performance of our NNs, we determine the receiver operating characteristic (ROC) curve in terms of the \textit{one-against-all} strategy: we only consider the binary comparisons between class $i$ and a combination of the other two classes, where $i$ is the target class to be tested.
+Then, we calculate the areas under the ROC curves (AUCs) as a measure of the NN performance.